Peyman-gholami/peyman-gholami.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a third-year PhD student in electrical and computer engineering at the University of Illinois Chicago, supervised by [Prof. Hulya Seferoglu](https://sites.google.com/uic.edu/nrl/home?authuser=0).
+I am a fourth-year PhD student in electrical and computer engineering at the University of Illinois Chicago, supervised by [Prof. Hulya Seferoglu](https://sites.google.com/uic.edu/nrl/home?authuser=0).
 I hold a Bachelor's from IUST and a Master's from Sharif University of Technology.

 I'm interested in machine learning, optimization, and their intersections with decentralized systems and networking.